Nasser-Alzaid/Aajil/README.md

 - Visualized correlations between features using heatmaps.
 - Identified relationships and patterns in the data.

-### 5. **Clustering Approach**
+### 5. **Clustering and Grouping**

+- **Clustering by Purchase Order:**
-- Used K-Means clustering to group purchase order items based on `Quantity` and `Total Bcy`.
+  Used K-Means clustering to group purchase orders based on total `Quantity` and `Total Bcy` per order.
-- Scaled features for better clustering performance.
-- Visualized clusters with scatter plots to interpret groupings.
+  Visualized clusters with scatter plots to interpret groupings.
+- **Grouping by Product:**
+  Grouped all `Item ID` and `Purchase Order ID` values for each unique `Product ID` into lists, allowing analysis of which items and orders are associated with each product.

 ### 6. **Machine Learning Model (Regression Example)**